nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy-add-user-headers/README.md

 # Mashroom Add User Header Http Proxy Interceptor

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

 If you add this plugin it will add HTTP headers with user information to all proxy backend calls.
-By default it adds:
+By default, it adds:

  * X-USER-NAME
  * X-USER-DISPLAY-NAME